Andrew Currey

-Andrew Bruce Currey (born 7 February 1971 in Wee Waa, New South Wales) is a retired javelin thrower from Australia, who was the nation's leading javelin specialist in the 1990s.
+Andrew Bruce Currey (born 7 February 1971) is a retired javelin thrower from Australia, who was the nation's leading javelin specialist in the 1990s.
 His main rival was training partner Adrian Hatcher.

-Currey represented his native country twice at the Summer Olympics, starting in 1996.
+Currey represented his native country twice at the Summer Olympics, in 1996 and 2000.
 He won a total number of nine Australian titles in the men's javelin throw.

+Currey finished third behind Colin Mackenzie and Mark Roberson in the javelin throw event at the British 1993 AAA Championships.

 He is married to Louise McPaul.